queertype/queertype.github.io/_posts/2023-05-30-Antiphony.md

 Because of the extreme angle of the forward and reverse italics, Antiphony is suitable for setting type at 45° in either direction.
 Additionally, the fluid nature of the design allows naturally setting the type on curved paths.
 The Antiphony type family contains 2 Display Italic styles, 2 Display Contra-Italic styles, and 2 Heading styles.

 Antiphony was conceived during the TypeMedia MA Type Design program at the Royal Academy of Art, The Hague.
-It is currently in development, but you can contact me for trial fonts.
+It is currently in development.
+The Display Italic and the Display Contra-Italic are now available for licensing on [FutureFonts](https://www.futurefonts.com/queertype/antiphony)